 Because of the sheer volume of credit disputes, the e-OSCAR system is an easier way for the credit bureaus to navigate these requests.
 However, there are certain downsides.

-When you send a dispute letter to the credit reporting agency, you likely included additional documentation to back up your case.
+When you send a credit dispute letter to the credit reporting agency, you may include additional documentation to back up your case.
 But e-OSCAR doesn’t always allow credit bureaus to acknowledge the complexity of these cases.

-And in the past, when the code was sent to the data furnishers, the supporting documents were not always submitted as well.
-This is problematic, since the documentation is often crucial to proving your case.
+And in the past, when a credit bureau sent the code to the data furnishers, they did not always submit the supporting documents.
+This is problematic since the documentation is often crucial to proving your case.

 This is why in 2012, the Consumer Financial Protection Bureau (CFPB) submitted a report reviewing the e-OSCAR system.
-The system has since been upgraded to ensure that dispute documentation can be sent to data furnishers.
+The system has since been upgraded to ensure that they can send dispute documentation to data furnishers.

-And the CFPB continues to work with the credit reporting agencies to improve this process for consumers.
+And the CFPB continues to work with the credit reporting agencies to improve the dispute process for consumers.

 e-OSCAR is the system the credit bureaus use to manage dispute claims from consumers.
-The system isn’t perfect and there are still ways it can be improved.
+Unfortunately, the e-OSCAR system isn’t perfect, and there are still ways they can improve it.